 Upon the book’s release, several magazine editors decided Brock might be a good person to contribute articles and yet another career was born.
 In 1997 he was contacted by Superformance about doing a redesign of the original Cobra Daytona Coupe, a project that has resulted in the production of a far more sophisticated and higher performance version of his original design.

 Gayle Brock began her career in the computer industry.
 Some of the most successful US-based companies benefited from, and awarded, her contributions.
-She learned the computer business literally from the ground up, starting 30 years ago with roles in programming, engineering, marketing, and sales and ultimately led successful teams as VP of Marketing and Sales.
+She learned the computer business literally from the ground up, starting more than 40 years ago with roles in programming, engineering, marketing, and sales and ultimately led successful teams as VP of Marketing and Sales.
 Gayle moved to the Seattle area in 1993 to join Microsoft Corporation.
 She loved the dynamic environment and the independence the company gave its employees to run their own piece of the business.
 She often commented she could never work for another high-tech firm after Microsoft.
 It had spoiled her.
-But as a life long “car guy” as Peter refers to her, there were things beyond computers that interested her.
+But as a lifelong “car guy” as Peter refers to her, there were things beyond computers that interested her.